Academic Research Organization (ARO) Agreements Guidelines Relating to Conflicts of Interest

 These guidelines contribute to the management and mitigation of potential institutional conflicts and to transparency by articulating disclosure requirements, restrictions, limitations, accountability and oversight.

 For an ISMMS clinical research unit to qualify as a Designated Clinical Research Centers (DCRC) it must have recognized expertise as either a clinical coordinating center or a data coordinating center, as well as the necessary infrastructure to carry out its work.
-In some cases, the infrastructure may be supported by a collaborative agreement with the ISMMS Institute for Transformative Clinical Trials.
+The infrastructure may in some cases be supported by a collaborative agreement with the ISMMS Institute for Transformative Clinical Trials.
 In all cases, creation of a DCRC requires presentation to the Faculty Business Conflicts Committee for review and approval by the Dean.

 The School may not enter into an ARO agreement if either of the following conditions applies: